 - Production: These fish are affordable and will grow consistently.
 They are a perfect choice for either production purposes or pond stocking.

-Fish in our system grow an average of one inch per month.
+Fish in our system grow an average about one inch per month.
 If you want a specific grade of fingerling at a determined size, you will need to place your order before we sell out, or the fish grow out of that size and grade.
 Please see our internet store to place your order.
-Below is our estimated availability dates for perch at various sizes.
+Staff will contact you when your fish are ready for pick up.